imrancio/blog/plugins/gatsby-remark-embed-stream/readme.md

               width: 800,
               ratio: 1.77, // Optional: Defaults to 16/9 = 1.77
               height: 400, // Optional: Overrides optional.ratio
-              related: false, //Optional: Will remove related videos from the end of an embedded YouTube video.
+              related: false, //Optional: Will remove related results from the end of an embedded stream.
               noIframeBorder: true, //Optional: Disable insertion of <style> border: 0
               loadingStrategy: 'lazy', //Optional: Enable support for lazy-load offscreen iframes.
 Default is disabled.
               urlOverrides: [